3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning: Experiments

 \subsection{Model Output Analysis}

-Given the complexity of our model outputs, especially the dynamic aspects, we aim to provide a comprehensive illustration through both 3D visualizations and 2D renderings in this section.
-All results presented here were derived from case $\#$1 in our dataset, with 40 training views.
+Given the complexity of our model outputs, especially the dynamic parts, we provide a comprehensive illustration through both 3D reconstructions and 2D renderings.
+All \R{results} are from case \#1 with 40 training views.